MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - Check links to ensure that related tables are updated.

 > [!NOTE]
-> If you’ve loaded the sample company, you can use its currency records in your own company.
+> If you've loaded the sample company, you can use its currency records in your own company.

 #### Setting up a currency record